Welcome - About Live and Loud!

 This is a lively, if short set from the original four piece lineup of Talk Talk, showcasing songs from their 1st album, The Party's Over.
 The original recording I had access to was very bass heavy - so much work was done reducing that; so you can turn this up a bit without hurting your ears!
 It now sounds clear and punchy, with all vocals and instruments being heard.

-If you wish to just download the show as the regular free single 320kbps MP3 file, you can do so here.
+If you still wish to just download the show as the usual regular free single 320kbps MP3 file, you can do so here.

 Have You Heard The News?